Statistics on Jewish languages today

 The language of Jews in Kerela, India, Jewish Malayalam, is endangered, but some younger Jews of Indian descent, mostly in Israel, engage in postvernacular activity, especially singalongs and a performance troupe that sings women’s wedding songs in Jewish Malayalam (Gamliel 2018.
 E.g., “Dahan Center - Cochin Jews: Identity and Heritage - Women's Choir.” https://youtu.be/h8qLOS7Phac).

 The many dialects of Jewish Neo-Aramaic in the Kurdish region (known by many names, e.g., Lišan Hozaye in Zakho, Iraq, and Hulaula in Western Iran, both of which mean “Jewish”) are still spoken by some elderly Jews, mostly in Israel.
 There are radio call-in shows in the Sanandaj dialects and plays in the Urmi dialect of Iran, and there are monthly cultural gatherings with poetry readings and stand-up comedy in the Lišana Deni dialects of Iraq.
-These cultural activities are diminishing as speakers age (Khan 2018).
+These cultural activities are diminishing as speakers age (Khan 2018), but the 2020s have seen some additional cultural activity, including new music recording and a new language revitalization organization in Israel, the Lishana Institute.
 While there is little interest in Jewish Neo-Aramaic among the younger generations, much work has been done to document the language (E.g., https://nena.ames.cam.ac.uk/, https://www.lashon.org/en/kurdistan).

 Aside from the languages discussed above, other longstanding Jewish languages inspire little engagement beyond academic research.
 Publications on Jewish languages include information on Jewish varieties of Berber, Catalan, French, Georgian, Iranian, Karaim, Krymchak, Persian, Portuguese, Provençal, Slavic, Syriac, and Turkish, mostly from earlier eras (Kahn and Rubin 2016; Baum 2014; Shapira n.d.).
-Judeo-Provençal did inspire some postvernacular activity in the late 19th century: the republication of Harcanot et Barcanot, a late-18th-century Judeo-Provençal play.
+Judeo-Provençal did inspire some postvernacular activity in the late 19th century: the republication of Harcanot et Barcanot, a Judeo-Provençal play from 1825 that takes place in the late 18th century.
 Although the language was mostly obsolete by then, readers would have recognized some phrases from their grandparents’ speech (Nahon 2021).

 Jewish Iranian languages such as Judeo-Shirazi (Persian family), Judeo-Yazdi (Median), and Judeo-Kashani (Median) are endangered because most Jews in Iran shifted to standard Persian (with Hebrew loanwords) in the 20th century (Borjian 2014).
 There may have been a transitional variety of Persian among Jews in Iran that incorporated elements of the longstanding regional Iranian Jewish languages (Alan Niku, personal communication, 8/20).
 But because of the stigma surrounding the regional languages and the prestige of standard Persian (Farsi), most Iranian Jews in Iran, the United States, Israel, and elsewhere do not engage in nostalgia or postvernacular activity surrounding these languages, and documentation efforts find little communal support (Borjian 2014; personal communication, Endangered Language Alliance, 4/20).